Hi @michaeldolzani,

 michaeldolzani Fatal error: init_dev.c:465 [SF0020] dlopen of SD driver=cloud at /usr/lib/bacula/bacula-sd-cloud-driver-9.6.7.so failed: ERR=/usr/lib/bacula/bacula-sd-cloud-driver-9.6.7.so: cannot open shared object file: No such file or directory

-driver looks to be not installed.
+For this error, this S3 driver looks to be not installed.
 It is provided by Bacula project but it is not available natively in Debian.
 It can be installed by Bacula packages from bacula.org or compiled from sources.

-plugin in those Debian repositories.
-So, to have this modern cloud solution, switching to bacula.org packages can be the solution because they provide both Bacula 15
+For solutions, for using the cloud storage the Bacula 15 would be advisable.
+In Bookworm it is not available, but in boowkorm-backports and trixie it is available.
+However I don't see the Amazon plugin in those Debian repositories.
+So, to have this modern cloud solution, switching to bacula.org packages can be the solution because they provide both Bacula 15 and the Amazon driver.

 Best regards,